 Email remains a cornerstone of customer communications, from product updates to upsell opportunities to invoices.
-It’s essential that these messages clearly communicate a company’s message in ways that make sense for global audiences while staying true to brand identity.
+It’s essential these communications clearly convey a company’s message in ways that make sense for global audiences — while staying true to brand identity.

 Overlooking email as part of your larger content strategy

-Email will be created, stored, and optimized in content management systems much like those that manage our blogs and websites today.
-In the same way that WordPress streamlined website creation, new technologies will make managing email templates across multiple locales a more seamless, less painful process.
+Email will be created, stored, and optimized in content management systems — much like those that manage our blogs and websites today.
+In the same way that WordPress streamlined website creation, new technologies will make managing email templates across multiple locales a more seamless (and less painful) process.

 One (English) template to rule them all?

-When you’re managing communications in dozens of different markets, it can be tempting to just send the English version off for direct translations.
+When you’re managing communications in dozens of markets, it can be tempting to just send the English version off for direct translation.
 This is where the difference between translation and localization comes into play.

-Straight translation can be dangerous since you’ll typically end up with a literal conversion of the text.
-Localization, on the other hand, is getting the message across in the vernacular of your target audience, using the everyday language a native speaker would use to convey your message in a culturally relevant manner.
+Straight translation can be dangerous.
+You’ll typically end up with a literal conversion of the text.
+Localization, on the other hand, is getting the message across in the vernacular of your target audience.
+It’s using the everyday language a native speaker would use to convey your message in a culturally relevant manner.

 Localization is more than ‘just a language thing’

-The new logo you created in bright, sunshine yellow might be offensive to your Chinese market, where a ‘yellow book’ is associated with adult material.
-But rather than adjusting branding for different markets, you should consider those markets when creating or updating brand assets so you can maintain global consistency.
+The new logo you created in bright red might be seen as lucky by your Chinese market, but evoke feelings of caution elsewhere.
+Rather than adjusting branding for different markets, you should consider those markets when creating or updating brand assets, so you can maintain global consistency.

-An example I’ve used many times is Uber’s ride receipts, where they use time stamp information to customize their subject lines, i.e. “Your Saturday morning trip with Uber”.
+An example I’ve used many times is Uber’s ride receipts.
+They use time stamp information to customize their subject lines, i.e. “Your Saturday morning trip with Uber”.
 But in order to make sure the subject line is relevant in every market, they also use localizations.

 One-off translations = one-off failures

-A brand’s voice takes time to develop, understand, and emulate; it isn’t something that can be replicated at a moment’s notice.
-The people creating your localizations should be just as familiar with your brand voice as they are with the vernacular of their particular market.
+A brand’s voice takes time to develop, understand, and emulate.
+It isn’t something that can be replicated at a moment’s notice.
+The people creating your localizations should be just as familiar with your brand voice, as they are with the vernacular of their particular market.

-The goal of localization is always to ensure the best customer experience, whether it’s reading about a new offer, hearing from a company for the first time, or purchasing a product or service.
+The goal of localization is to ensure the best customer experience — whether it’s reading about a new offer, hearing from a company for the first time, or purchasing a product or service.